RogerHuba/roger_python_guide/class_26/roger_facilator.md

   - A **LOT** of websites have been built.
   - There are 1,197,982,359 websites in the World as of January 2021.
   - In the process certain practices have turned out to be more useful than others.
-  - The practices that have shown to be consistently good and signifigantly better to enough people take on the label "best practices"
+  - The practices that have shown to be consistently good and signifigantly better
+  - to enough people take on the label "best practices"
-  - The term "best practices" is subjective, sometimes a cause for debate, and often used too usely.
+  - The term "best practices" is subjective, sometimes a cause for debate, and often
+  - used too usely.
-  - But the impulse behind the term is a good thing and can be expressed in other ways...
+  - But the impulse behind the term is a good thing and can be expressed in \
+  - other ways...
-    - work smart not hard
+    - work smart not harder
-    - work smarter not harder - this leaves in the idea that you'll still be working hard ;)
+    - work smarter not harder - this leaves in the idea that you'll still be
+    - working hard ;)
     - do more of the good stuff and less of the bad
     - Don't reinvent the wheel